 The vulnerability as described in ISO/IEC TR 24772-1:2019 exists in Python.

 This vulnerability applies to Python and can result in infinite recursion between redefined and inherited methods.

+To prevent the infinite recursion, include the class name, or use “self”.
+For example:

 class A: def f(self): pass def g(self): A.f(self) # call to f() will not dispatch def h(self): self.i() def i(self): self.h() # call to h() in subclass B, will dispatch